Queens-Physics/qexpy/docs/_build/html/_sources/operations.rst.txt

    10 +/- 1

-However, there are two other ways of outputting a Measurement object.
+However, there are two other ways of outputting a :py:class:`.Measurement` object.
 Furthermore, each method also allows for a specific number of significant digits to be shown.

 One method is called scientific and will output the number in scientific notation with the error being shown as a value with only a single whole digit.
-In order to change between any printing method, the following function will change how the package prints a Measurement object:
+In order to change between any printing method, the following function will change how the package prints a :py:class:`.Measurement` object:

 .. nbinput:: ipython3